tt-nakamura/DPB/README.md

 Near the water glass on the desk, there was a paper envelope which a policeman picked up and examined.
 I saw a scrawl "Veronal" written with red ink on the envelope.
-The waiter was summoned and testified as follows.
-Professor B told the waiter to buy and bring this Veronal, a sleeping drug, on the night before that morning.
+The policemen summoned the waiter, who testified as follows.
+Last night, professor B told the waiter to buy and bring this Veronal, a sleeping drug.
-When the waiter brought it, he demanded larger amount.
+When the waiter brought some amount of the drug, he demanded larger amount.
 The waiter advised him that taking too large amount of drug would be bad for the health.
 But he begged the waiter to bring more, because he couldn't sleep and would go mad if he didn't take such amount.